Tilko/SerDesJavaDataModelGenerator/README.md

   OtherAbstractTypeName:       # You can specify multiple "abstract" fields,
     type0: abstract Type       #    the tool will verify that all concrete classes can not
     type1: abstract OtherType  #    have a common combination of enum, cf. following example
-                               #    with ConcreteA and ConcreteB
+                               #    with ConcreteA and ConcreteB.
     someCommonProperty: String
   OtherType: eee, fff, ggg, hhh